Rjpdude/redux-pods/README.md

 ## Redux

-State objects are actually enhanced reducer functions.
-As such, they can be included directly in your Redux store alongside and in exactly the same way as traditional reducer functions.
+Pod States expose a `reducer` method which can be included in your redux store right alongside your other reducer functions.

 To allow Pod States to function within your Redux store, simply call `register` after your store has been created.
 The following is an example of a simple redux store using the [game](#example) state from above: